-However, local government acts as the conduit to expedite issues of this nature to the correct government entities, while supporting and investing in various programmes aimed at skills development, youth development, social development and short-term temporary employment.
+However, local government acts as the conduit to expedite issues of this nature to the correct government entities, while supporting and investing in various programmes aimed at skills development, vouth development, social development short-term and temporary employment.
 Levels of literacy and education, understanding of language, public apathy, knowledge of government processes and access to communication tools can also affect how the public formulates perceptions of local government and can potentially hamper how local government communicates and assimilates information, especially within rural environs.

-A successful communication strategy therefore links local demographics to the municipality's programme for the year, and influences budgetary expenditure according to the needs of the public.
+programme for the year, and influences budgetary expenditure according to the needs of the public.

 The aims of Witzenberg Municipality's Marketing and Communication Department are:

-- To integrate communication. - To offer service that communicates commitment, loyalty and interest. - To generate content that engages the public with openness and positivity. - To become proactive with communication instead of reactive.
+- To integrate communication. - To offer service that communicates commitment, loyalty and interest. - To generate content that engages the public with openness and positivity. - To become proactive with communication instead of reactive. - To make ease of access to communication and relaying information easier for the public.

-- To make ease of access to communication and relaying information easier for the public. - To effectively engage with international stakeholders and clients. - To perform oversight and development of tourism expenditure and activities to promote the various towns within the municipality. - To manage operations for contact centre query management and emergency services relay.
+- To effectively engage with international stakeholders and clients. - To perform oversight and development of tourism expenditure and activities to promote the various towns within the municipality. - To manage operations for contact centre query management and emergency services relay.